mkotsovoulou/ods6001a/labs/lab3_1/README.md

 # Python Lab 3.1: String manipulation - Functions - Loops

+> The purpose of this practice is to help your understanding of the concepts discussed up to this **week 3**:
+>
+> - obtain user input
+> - define functions that acccept parameters and return values
+> - call functions
+> - perform string manipulation / iteration
+> - use conditional expressions

 In `lab3_1.py` in the text editor at top-right, write a program which will:

 1. Define the avg_digits() function: